miguel2910/UltraX-Software/README.md

 # UltraX-Software

 - 📱 This is a Smartphone Software written on GitHub.
-- ⚙️ This Repository includes all packages, process and setting files.
+- ⚙️ This Repository includes all packages, process and settings files.